jesusfb/org-user-management-api/README.md

 - **Deployment to DigitalOcean**: The application has been successfully deployed on DigitalOcean.
 - **Swagger Documentation**: The application includes Swagger Documentation which can be accessed [here](https://monkfish-app-4se3z.ondigitalocean.app/api-docs/).
 - **Integration Tests**: The application has a suite of integration tests to ensure functionality and reliability.
+These tests use the built-in Node.js test runner, which requires Node.js version 20.2 or higher to operate.
 - **JWT Refresh Token Functionality**: To enhance security, the application uses JWT for user authentication and includes functionality for token refresh.
 - **User Hierarchy Visualization**: An additional /visualize endpoint was added for testing purposes to visualize the user hierarchy in a beautiful JSON format.